20 Dec

 5. The Royston Club- Cariad

-'Songs from the Spine' was an amazing record, a brilliant follow-up to an exceptional debut.
-I've already mentioned the album's final track, but 'Cariad' is the album's greatest moment.
-It's the first time on the album that fans are given a chance to breathe.
-This isn't a downtrodden acoustic ballad, though.
+'Songs from the Spine' is an outstanding record, a confident, emotionally rich follow-up to an exceptional debut.
+I’ve already touched on the album’s closing track, but its true centrepiece is 'Cariad', the moment where everything clicks into place.
+It’s the first point on the record where listeners are allowed to properly breathe, creating space without sacrificing momentum.
+That said, this is no downtrodden acoustic ballad.

-It's a fully fledged grand epic, about being in love with ‘Cariad’, a Welsh term of endearment.
-“All of these pictures of you and I / Plastered on the hallways of my mind,” Tom Faithfull sings.
-It’s a softer, more vulnerable shade to the band: “I’m not a lucky man / But, darling, you had me fooled.”
+Instead, 'Cariad' unfolds as a fully fledged, widescreen epic, a love song built on scale, sincerity, and emotional weight.
+Named after the Welsh term of endearment, the track captures the rush and vulnerability of being hopelessly in love.
+“All of these pictures of you and I / Plastered on the hallways of my mind,” Tom Faithfull sings, delivering one of his most evocative lines to date.
+It reveals a softer, more exposed side to the band, perfectly summed up by the admission: “I’m not a lucky man / But, darling, you had me fooled.”

-It's a triumphant effort by Britain's next great band.
-The Royston Club are going to go stratospheric.
-Think Fontaines D.C., Wunderhorse, The Royston Club are next in line.
+This is a triumphant statement from Britain’s next great band.
+The Royston Club feel poised for something special, stratospheric, even.
+Think Fontaines D.C., think Wunderhorse.
+The Royston Club are next in line.

 4. Wolf Alice- White Horses

-I've made no secret about my love for Wolf Alice, and their return this year was amazing.
-More and more people are starting to see just how great they are, and with an arena tour in the UK still to come, it's about to get better for the band.
+I’ve made no secret of my love for Wolf Alice, and their return this year has been nothing short of spectacular.
+With more and more people recognising just how brilliant they are, and a UK arena tour still to come, the band’s momentum is only set to grow.

 3. Inhaler- A Question of You

-This record feels freer than their previous releases.
-There’s a renewed confidence both on ‘A Question of You’ and throughout ‘Open Wide’ as a whole.
-It’s the sound of a band no longer chasing an identity but owning it sharper, tighter, and more assured than ever.
-It’s a song destined to stay in their live setlist for years to come.
+This record feels freer than their previous releases, with a renewed confidence threading through both ‘A Question of You’ and the album as a whole.
+It’s the sound of a band no longer chasing an identity but fully owning it, sharper, tighter, and more assured than ever.
+There’s a maturity here that’s as much about emotional clarity as musical growth: each riff, each lyric, feels intentional, honed, and effortlessly memorable.
+With its perfect balance of energy and control, this song is destined to remain a highlight of their live setlists for years to come, a reminder that Inhaler are stepping boldly into the next stage of their career.

 2. Sam Fender- Little Bit Closer